Phone consultation or video consultation?

 Pre-consultation check.
 I will:

-Confirm your identity (name, date of birth, Medicare number, phone number)
+Confirm your identity (name, date of birth, Medicare number, phone number, other)

 If the phone call disconnects or drops out, I will phone you back immediately.
 If you have not received a call within five minutes, please phone St Kilda Medical Group, (9525 5200)